Astrophysics (Index) | About |

 The exact number of satellite galaxies of the Milky Way and Andromeda are unclear as they are still being discovered, there is often discussion as to whether something constitutes a galaxy versus a globular cluster, and knowing whether it is orbiting depends upon its velocity, and such velocity-determination is non-trivial and undergoes corrections over time.
 Satellites in the Local Group are still being discovered and dwarf galaxies are often even more challenging to identify in more distant groups and clusters.

-The term galaxy subgroup (e.g., the Milky Way subgroup) is often used for a galaxy and its satellites.
-The term hypergalaxy (a term which I suspect is rarely used) refers to a subgroup consisting of a major spiral galaxy and its satellites.
+The term galaxy subgroup (e.g., a subset of a galaxy group) can be used to designate a galaxy plus its satellites, e.g., the Milky Way subgroup.
+The term hypergalaxy (a term which I suspect is rarely used) refers to a galaxy group consisting of a major spiral galaxy and its satellites.